Links on SoundGuys may earn us a commission. Learn more.

 Bluetooth 5.2 with AAC and SBC codec support ensures the Nothing Ear 1 stays connected to pretty much any device.
 AAC is optimized for Apple devices, so you may enjoy a slightly steadier connection if you own an iPhone.
 If you experience connection issues, make sure to update to the latest firmware of the earbuds.
 Android phone owners can go a step further by forcing the SBC codec in their device’s developer options.

-Pairing the AirPods Pro is as simple as opening the charging case and waiting for the pop-up card to appear on your Apple device.
+Pairing the AirPods Pro (1st generation) is as simple as opening the charging case and waiting for the pop-up card to appear on your Apple device.
 Once connected to one of your Apple devices, it will automatically connect to every device that you’re signed in to with the same Apple ID.
 Even though there’s no Bluetooth multipoint, this still makes it really quick and easy to switch from listening on your iPhone to your Macbook.
-You can also use the AirPods Pro with a non-Apple device such as an Android phone by opening the charging case lid and pressing and holding the pairing button on the back of the case.
+You can also use the AirPods Pro (1st generation) with a non-Apple device such as an Android phone by opening the charging case lid and pressing and holding the pairing button on the back of the case.

 The Nothing Ear 1 supports Google Fast Pair, so you can open the charging case and wait for the pop-up card to appear on an Android phone.
 You can also use the ear (1) companion app (iOS/Android) to pair the earbuds, or pair the earbuds manually within the Bluetooth settings on your device.
 Simply place the earbuds inside their charging case, and press and hold the pairing button on the case for 2 seconds.